Benefits to Buying a New Home

 Another reason for buying a new home – besides that great, new home smell?
 New homes often sell at higher resale values.
 As with a used car, a newer home will have more modern and updated features, and may look like more of a “sure thing” to the prospective buyer who doesn’t have a desire to work on a home themselves.

-While new home building has been at a very slow pace during the recent real estate “recession”, home building is on the mend.
+While new home building has been at a very slow pace during the recent real estate “recession”, the new home industry is soaring in 2020.
 Housing starts are up, new contracts are up and builders are positive about the near future.

 Thanks to David Goldberg for an informational guest post!